Compose on the perfect stage

 Sounds are essential in motion design and settings these up can be hard and confusing.
 That's why we started a mission to set up sounds more visually and see how all your sounds fit together.
-The Live Editor is the tool we ended up with and it let's you edit pan and volume of a single sound or multiple sounds together in a compact and complete space
+The Live Editor is the tool we ended up with and it lets you edit the pan and volume of a single sound or multiple sounds together in a compact and complete space

 The main part of the Live Editor is the Constellation where you can see all of your timeline sounds and drag them around.
-In the Constellation you can simultaneously control volume and pan of a sound or multiple sounds together.
+In the Constellation you can simultaneously control the volume and pan of a sound or multiple sounds together.

 Panning a sound works in a circular way.
-A sound starts of above the center at 00° and pans to left or right depending on which way you drag the sound, all the way to below the center of the Constellation where the sound is completly panned either left or right.
+A sound starts above the center at 00° and pans to left or right depending on which way you drag the sound, all the way to below the center of the Constellation where the sound is completely panned either left or right.

-In the Live Editor view we have replaced the searchbar with a mini timeline of all the sounds in your current project.
+In the Live Editor view, we have replaced the search bar with a mini timeline of all the sounds in your current project.
 Every sound is represented with a small block and by clicking on one you can select the sound.
 We made it also easy to cycle through sounds with the arrows on the left en right side of the timeline.